ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 fields as the values shall be the same in both input and output records.

-Output records labelled 'Optional' shall only be populated in the ouput dataset if the corresponding functionliaty was used e.g., trimming.
+Output records labelled 'Optional' shall only be populated in the ouput dataset if the corresponding functionality was used e.g., trimming.

 The imputation marker must be one of the following: